victorbrca/puppet-example/Documents/class.md

 }
 ```

-The automatic parameter lookukp also works with Hiera.
+The automatic parameter lookup also works with Hiera.
 It will populate date in the following order:
 - Looks for parameters passed during the class declaration (like in `site.pp`)
 - Does a hiera lookup for `<CLASS NAME>::<PARAMETER NAME>`
 - Uses the default parameter if defined in the class